phoenixframework/phoenix/guides/routing.md

 ```html
 <%= link "Welcome Page!", to: Routes.page_path(@conn, :index) %>
 ```

+Note that path helpers are dynamically defined on the `Router.Helpers` module for an individual application.
+For us, that is `HelloWeb.Router.Helpers`.

 The reason we can use `Routes.page_path` instead of the full `HelloWeb.Router.Helpers.page_path` name is because `HelloWeb.Router.Helpers` is aliased as `Routes` by default in the `view_helpers/0` block defined inside `lib/hello_web.ex`.
 This definition is made available to our templates through `use HelloWeb, :view`.